-The world around us is changing rapidly, and many shifts happening in the world of commerce will be permanent.
+The world around us is changing rapidly, and many shifts happening in the world of eCommerce sales will be permanent.
 In the time of COVID-19, there are trends emerging that are likely to strengthen over time.

-An already present behavior, COVID-19 has only accelerated people’s desire and need and ability to buy things online.
-Online shopping was already a multi-trillion dollar industry, and ecommerce sales are expected to hit $6.5 Trillion by 2023.
+An already present behaviour, COVID-19 has only accelerated people’s desire and need and ability to buy things online.
+Online shopping was already a multi-trillion dollar industry, and eCommerce sales are expected to hit $6.5 Trillion by 2023.

 Prior to the pandemic, you may have noticed your local mall lacking traffic.
 Now, with many people afraid or unable to venture out for even the most basic needs, you can expect stores to be emptier than ever – all while savvy organizations thrive.

-Over the past decade, people have come to value convenience, time-savings, and the ability to view social proof as more people buy online.
+Over the past decade, people have come to value convenience, time savings, and the ability to view social proof as more people buy online.
 That trend, combined with COVID-19 keeping people at home more often, has led to an unprecedented boom in online activity that is not likely to slow down any time soon.
-You can expect this shift in behavior to continue long past the resolution of the pandemic.
+You can expect this shift in behaviour to continue long past the resolution of the pandemic.

 There are plenty of opportunities created by these changes.
 However, there are several challenges that stores will need to address if they hope to remain competitive in today’s landscape.